e-mission/e-mission-docs/README.md

 1. [Create a fork to make your changes](https://guides.github.com/activities/forking/)
 1. Create a branch for your change
-1. Add documentation pages to `docs`, and supporting images to `images`.
+1. Add documentation pages to `docs`, and supporting images to `assets`.
 You can do this directly through the github UI by creating or uploading files.
+Note the structure for `assets`.
 1. [Link images to text](https://guides.github.com/features/mastering-markdown/)
 1. Submit a pull request
 1. Note that image paths will need to be changed after merging, but I will take care of that manually for now.